-One of the best known commercial packages for creating mosaiced panoramic images is QTVR (QuickTime Virtual Reality).
+One of the best known commercial packages for creating mosaicked panoramic views is QTVR (QuickTime Virtual Reality).
 It works on the principle of sewing together a number of standard images captured while rotating the camera [1].
-Peleg et al. [10] introduced the method for creation of mosaiced panoramic images from standard images captured with a handheld video camera.
-A similar method was suggested by Szeliski and Shum [14] which also does not strictly constraint the camera path but assumes that there a great motion parallax effect is not present.
-All methods mentioned so far are used only for visualization purposes since the authors did not try to reconstruct the scene.
+Peleg et al. [8] introduced the method for creation of mosaicked panoramic views from standard images captured with a handheld video camera.
+A similar method was suggested by Szeliski and Shum [12] which also do not strictly constrain the camera path but assume that there is no great motion parallax effect present.
+All the methods mentioned so far are used only for visualization purposes since the authors did not try to reconstruct the scene.

-Ishiguro et al. [6] suggested a method which enables the reconstruction of the scene.
-They used a standard camera rotating on a circular path.
-The scene is reconstructed by means of mosaicing together panoramic images from the central column of the captured images and moving the system to another location where the task of mosaicing is repeated.
-Two created panoramic images are then used as input in a stereo reconstruction procedure.
+Ishiguro et al. [5] suggested a method which enables the reconstruction of the scene.
+They used a standard camera rotating on a circle.
+The scene is reconstructed by means of mosaicking together panoramic images from the central column of the captured images and moving the system to another location where the task of mosaicking is repeated.
+Two created panoramas are then used as input in stereo reconstruction procedure.
 The depth of an object was first estimated using projections in two images captured on different locations of the camera on the camera's path.
 But since their primary goal was to create a global map of the room, they preferred to move the system attached to the robot about the room.
-The depth was then estimated from two panoramic images taken at two different locations of the robot in the room.

-Peleg and Ben-Ezra [7, 9, 8] introduced a method for creation of stereo panoramic images.
-Stereo panoramic images are created without actually computing the 3D structure - the depth effect is created in viewer's brain.
+Peleg and Ben-Ezra [6, 7] introduced the method for creation of stereo panoramic images.
+Stereo panoramas are created without actually computing the 3D structure - the depth effect is created in viewer's brain.

-In [13] Shum and Szeliski described two methods used for creation of panoramic depth images, which are using standard procedures for stereo reconstruction.
-Both methods are based on moving the camera on a circular path.
-Panoramic images are built by taking one column out of a captured image and mosaicing the columns.
-They call such panoramic images multiperspective panoramic images.
-The crucial property of two or more multiperspective panoramic images is that they capture the information about the motion parallax effect, while the columns forming the panoramic images are captured from different perspectives.
-The authors are using such panoramic images as the input in a stereo reconstruction procedure.
+In [11] Shum and Szeliski described two methods used for creation of panoramic depth images, which are using standard procedures for stereo reconstruction.
+Both methods are based on moving the camera on the circular path.
+Panoramas are build by taking one column out of captured image and mosaicking the columns.
+They call such panoramas multiperspective panoramas.
+The crucial property of two or more multiperspective panoramas is that they capture the information about the motion parallax effect, while the columns forming the panoramas are captured from different perspectives.
+The authors are using such panoramas as the input in stereo reconstruction procedure.

-However, multiperspective panoramic images are not something entirely unknown to vision community [13]: they are a special case of multiperspective panoramic images for cel animation [15], they are very similar to images generated with a procedure called multiple-center-of-projection [12], to manifold projection procedure [10] and to circular projection procedure [7, 9, 8].
-The principle of constructing multiperspective panoramic images is also very similar to the linear pushbroom camera principle for creating panoramic images [3].
+However multiperspective panoramas are not something entirely unknown to vision community [11]: they are a special case of multiperspective panoramas for cel animation [13], they are very similar to images generated with a procedure called multiple-center-of-projection [10], procedure manifold projection [8] and procedure circular projection [6, 7].
+The principle of constructing the multiperspective panoramas is also very similar to the linear pushbroom camera principle for creating the panoramas [3].

-In articles closest to our work [6, 13] we missed two things: an analysis of system capabilities and searching for corresponding points using the standard correlation technique and epipolar constraint.
-Therefore the focus of this article is on these two issues.
-While in [6] authors searched for corresponding points by tracking the feature from the column building the first panorama to the column building the second panorama, the authors in [13] used an upgraded plain sweep stereo procedure.
+In articles closest to our work [5, 11] we missed two things: system capabilities analysis and searching for corresponding points using the standard correlation technique.
+This is why we focus ourselves in this article on these two issues.
+While in [5] authors searched for corresponding points by tracking the feature from the column building on panorama to the column building the second panorama, the authors in [11] used an upgraded plain sweep stereo procedure.